dusrdev/Sharpify/README.md

 For more information check [inner directory](Sharpify.CommandLineInterface/README.md)

+## Methodology

+As the name suggests - `Sharpify` is a package mainly intended to extend the core language using high performance implementations. `Sharpify` will never be guaranteed to be backwards compatible, and each release may contain breaking changes as it tries to adapt to the latest language features. `.NET` has a very active community and many features will be added to the core language that will perform at some point better than what `Sharpify` currently offers, at which point these features will be removed from `Sharpify` to encourage user to use the base language instead.

+One such example could be the planed addition of union types in C# 14, which if goes as planned will trigger the removal of `Either<T0, T1>` and `Result<T>` from `Sharpify` as they are not needed anymore.

+Even though backwards compatibility is not guaranteed, at the latest version, `Sharpify` is made to be very stable and reliable, there are many-many tests made to ensure that.
+And if something breaks, make sure to report it as it will be considered high priority.

+If your packages / libraries use `Sharpify`, I recommend locking the dependency to a specific version which you test.

 ## Contribution

 This packages was made public so that the entire community could benefit from it.
 If you experience issues, want to suggest new features or improve existing ones, please use the [issues](https://github.com/dusrdev/Sharpify/issues) section.